Home » Symptoms » Dog Symptoms A-Z » Hematemesis (bloody vomitus)

 Basics and possible causes

 Vomiting in dogs is a common symptom that can occur for a variety of reasons.
-If the vomit contains blood, it requires special attention as it may indicate more serious health problems.
+If the vomit contains blood, this requires special attention, as it can indicate more serious health problems.
 The causes can range from relatively harmless to potentially life-threatening conditions.

-Infections, especially from viruses such as parvovirus, can also cause hematemesisHematemesis is the Vomiting of blood, indicating Bleeding in the upper gastrointestinal tract.
-In dogs and cats, this can be caused by ulcers, foreign bodies, poisoning, or Tumors and requires immediate veterinary attention. (bloody vomitus).
+Infections, especially by viruses like parvovirus, can also cause bloody vomiting.
 These infections often affect puppies or unvaccinated dogs and manifest quickly and severely.
 ParasiticParasitic refers to diseases or conditions caused by parasites.
-Parasitic infections can affect the digestive tract, skin, and other organ systems. infections, such as hookworms, can also damage the mucous membrane and cause bleeding.
+Parasitic infections can affect the digestive tract, skin, and other organ systems. infections, such as by hookworms, can also damage the mucous membrane and cause bleeding.

-Diseases of the internal organs, especially the liver and kidneys, can also cause hematemesisHematemesis is the Vomiting of blood, indicating Bleeding in the upper gastrointestinal tract.
-In dogs and cats, this can be caused by ulcers, foreign bodies, poisoning, or Tumors and requires immediate veterinary attention. (bloody vomitus).
+Diseases of the internal organs, particularly the liver and kidneys, can also cause bloody vomiting.
 These organs play an essential role in detoxification and maintaining homeostasisHomeostasis is an organism's ability to maintain the internal balance of its bodily environment by regulating physiological processes.
 This includes controlling temperature, pH value, blood sugar levels, and other vital parameters. in the body.
-If they do not function properly, this can lead to changes in blood clotting and, consequently, to bleeding.
+If they do not function properly, this can lead to changes in blood coagulationBlood coagulation is a process that helps stop Bleeding when a blood vessel is damaged.
+Platelets and certain proteins in the plasma form a blood clot that seals the wound. and consequently to bleeding.

 Severe systemic diseases such as cancerCancer refers to the uncontrolled proliferation of cells that can lead to tumors or spread throughout the body.
-Various types of cancer occur in dogs and cats, ranging from skin cancer to lymphomas., especially gastric or intestinalIntestinal refers to the intestine, the part of the digestive tract that extends from the stomach to the anus.
-Intestinal diseases affect the small and/or large intestine. tumors, can also lead to hematemesisHematemesis is the Vomiting of blood, indicating Bleeding in the upper gastrointestinal tract.
-In dogs and cats, this can be caused by ulcers, foreign bodies, poisoning, or Tumors and requires immediate veterinary attention. (bloody vomitus).
+Various types of cancer occur in dogs and cats, ranging from skin cancer to lymphomas., especially stomach or intestinalIntestinal refers to the intestine, the part of the digestive tract that extends from the stomach to the anus.
+Intestinal diseases affect the small and/or large intestine.
+Tumors, can also lead to bloody vomit.
 These Tumors can destroy the mucous membrane and cause bleeding.
-Similarly, a stomach ulcerAn ulcer is an open wound or erosion of the skin or mucous membrane that often heals poorly and can be caused by a variety of factors, including infections and chronic inflammatory conditions. caused by stressStress refers to the state of an organism reacting to external stimuli or demands.
+Likewise, a stomach ulcerAn ulcer is an open wound or erosion of the skin or mucous membrane that often heals poorly and can be caused by a variety of factors, including infections and chronic inflammatory conditions. caused by stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being., medication, or bacterial infections can lead to bleeding.

 Typical accompanying symptoms